Optimizing IO on Cori KNL

 Cori KNL (Phase II) has different architecture with Cori Haswell (Phase I), in order to achieve the best IO performance, the applications need to leverage the new features in KNL and avoid using the chip improperly.
 Based on our study and interaction with different applications, we have collected the best practices for KNL IO, and we are continuously working on this list.
 If you spot anything unusual issue or exciting practice regarding Cori IO, please email (share with) us firstname.lastname@example.org

-Core speculation can isolate system overhead to designated cores on a compute node
+Core Specialization can isolate system overhead to designated cores on a compute node

 #SBATCH -S 4

-With core speculation, we increased the 32 nodes HDF5 collective IO bandwidth from 6.3GB/sec to 7.6 GB/sec.
+With core specialization, we increased the 32 nodes HDF5 collective IO bandwidth from 6.3GB/sec to 7.6 GB/sec.

 In case node is not fully packed, process affinity is important in balancing workload and leveraging memory locality.